FREQUENTLY ASKED QUESTIONS

-New patients can complete their intake over the phone or bring in a completed "New Patient Packet" (available here) with them to their visit.
-If your first visit will be a phone or video visit, please know we must have your documents before your appointment.
-Additional information is available here.
+New patients will receive a text link to complete the paperwork online or bring in a completed "New Patient Packet" (available here) with them to their visit.
 Please bring any relevant records (ultrasounds, test results, abnormal pap smear results, surgery records) with you if possible.
 You can also complete a Release of Medical Records form, but sometimes those can take a long time to be processed from other facilities and may not arrive before your appointment.
 It may be faster to pick them up yourself and bring them with you (or send them to us in advance!).

 All patients need to bring in photo ID, their insurance card, and their co-pay.

 We offer full-scope women's wellness including well-woman care from adolescence to post-menopause.
-We can prescribe and place all forms of birth control including birth control pills, the patch, vaginal ring, Nexplanon (implantable birth control), Mirena, Liletta, and Paragard IUDs, and surgical and non-surgical permanent birth control.
+We can prescribe and place all forms of birth control including birth control pills, the patch, vaginal ring, Nexplanon (implantable birth control), Mirena, Liletta, and Paragard IUDs, and surgical permanent birth control.

 We offer more options for the treatment of fibroids than any other gynecology office in the state, including hormonal and non-hormonal medication, endometrial ablation (Novasure), Myosure myomectomy, surgical myomectomy, Acessa radiofrequency ablation, clinical trials, hysterectomy and access to uterine fibroid embolization.

 We understand there are times you must miss an appointment due to emergencies or other obligations.
 However, when you do not call to cancel an appointment, you may be preventing another patient from getting much needed treatment.

 If an appointment is not cancelled with 24 hours advance notice, you will be charged a $50 fee.
 The fee for ultrasound appointments is $100.
 This will not be covered by your insurance.

 If you arrive 10 minutes or more past your appointment time, we will do everything we can to accommodate you, but we may ask you to reschedule.
 This is to keep other patients on time.
-New patients should arrive no later than 10 minutes after their scheduled "check-in time" or they may need to be rescheduled.

 Due to the large block of time needed for surgery, if a surgery is not cancelled at least 14 days in advance, you will be charged a fee of $100.